s-frantz/Photovoltaic-Performance-by-Tech-and-Latitude/README.md

 Because this was theoretical, no actual insolation or PVOut data were used.

-Formulas are based on basic geometric relationship between panels and the sun angle, identifying theoretical maxima and slopes for comparison.
+Formulas are based on basic geometric relationship between panels and the sun angle, identifying theoretical maxima and function profiles for comparison.

 The effect of scattered / diffuse radiation were also considered.